- Fall Conference

 Bronze Award (Third Place)

-Award of Excellence (Honorable Mention)
+Award of Merit (Honorable Mention)

 Best of Show

 The Best of Show award is given to the one entry that best demonstrates effective government communications.
-The winner is chosen by the Best of Show" winner is granted by the MAGC board from among the year's Northern Lights Award winners, taking into account the recommendations of the contest judges.
+The winner is chosen by the Best of Show judging panel (convened by the MAGC board) from among the year's Northern Lights Award winners, taking into account the recommendations of the contest judges.

-Communicator of the Year
+Communicator of the Year Award

-An individual may be honored with MAGC's Communicator of the Year Award at the discretion of the MAGC board.
+An individual may receive MAGC's Communicator of the Year Award at the discretion of the MAGC board.
 The award may not be given every year.
 Nominations for this award are encouraged.
-A nomination form will be available by the end of February.
+More information about this award...